Disclaimer, Terms and Conditions

 - Alphabet: We use Google Analytics (with DoubleClick) and Google AdSense.
 Here are Google's compliance pages.

-- FastMail: We use FastMail to do our email.
+- FastMail: We use FastMail to do our day-to-day email.
 Here is their Privacy and GDPR statement.

-- PostMark: We use PostMark to send the "Send to Tech" and alert about new site contact messages.
+- PostMark: We use PostMark to send the "Send to Tech", verification emails on our Developers site and alert our team about new site contact messages.
 Here is their GDPR statement.

 - 3Scale: We use 3Scale (owned by RedHat) to manage our API accounts.
 Here is RedHat's GDPR statement.

 - BrainTree: We use BrainTree payments to process our payments.
 Here is their GDPR statement.

 - NAB: We use National Australia Bank as our payment gateway.
 Here is their GDPR statement.